 British Columbia is a dream destination for hikers and backpackers.
-The geography of the province is diverse with landscapes that include rocky coastlines, ancient forests, lakes, sandy beaches, mountains and even an inland desert.
-Deciding what part of the province you want to focus on is important – not just from the perspective of what landscape you like to hike in but because distances are huge.
+The geography of the province is diverse with scenery that includes rocky coastlines, ancient forests, lakes, sandy beaches, mountains, and even an inland desert.
+Deciding what part of the province you want to focus on is important – not just from the perspective of what type of landscape you like to hike in but because distances are huge.
 Did you know that British Columbia is the size of France and Germany combined?
+The best hikes in BC cover a variety of landscapes – so have fun trying out an assortment of hikes across the province.

-Choose a hike depending on your ability and the type of terrain you enjoy.
+Choose a hike depending on your ability and ease of access.
 I have chosen 21 of what I consider to be the best hikes in BC – with lots of personal faves.
 There are a few I haven’t done like Heiko’s Trail and the Cape Scott Trail – but their reputation is such that I had to include them.
 This is most definitely a subjective list and you may have your own list of best hikes in BC.
 I personally love to get fresh ideas on where to go hiking – and I’m hoping my post puts a few new ones on your radar.

 I found out about this hike from a Kootenay local.
 She called it the top hike in the Kootenays – high praise considering how many great ones there are.
 (Monica Meadows is still on my wish list.)